August 2019 - A message from Jonathan Marks

 I know some of the material here is niche stuff to many broadcasters - but I also know that people interested in international communications and broadcasting are very passionate people.
 Because of the politics, it provided a constant wave of stories.
 I also believe that we developed one of the first collaborative formats on international radio, where individuals could do some detective work, report their results, and share experiences with those with a similar passion.

 There are still plans to relaunch a podcast version of Media Network.
 I have been very busy with all kinds of other distractions so far, but there is (slow) progress.
+I have succeeded in filming on my travels, including in Washington DC, Caversham, Vienna and Berlin.
+It is just finding the time to do the editing.
 Watch this space.

 Mar 11, 2018